xproc/tutorial/README.md

 tutorial
 ========

-The goals for xproc tutorial are manifold.
+The goals for xproc tutorial are manifold and wondrous.

 First we want to provide a high quality tutorial that will be the entry point to learning XProc.